-This example is aimed at demonstrating the intuitive significance of the agent's will with regard to permissible harmful self-regarding acts.208 Many people share the intuition that it would be permissible for Bob to give up the heart for the sake of a stranger.
+^{208.} The example presupposes that refusing the transplant ultimately makes Bob worse-off.
+Now, if the situation was different - if Bob did not want the transplant but Saloni decided that he should have one and used her power as a proxy to proceed with the surgery - it is possible that we would judge Saloni's action as intuitively permissible.
+This is because there seems to be an asymmetry between harms and benefits.
+It might be that it is easier to justify benefiting be permissible for Bob to give up the heart for the sake of a stranger.
 However, this seems to be the case only on the condition that this is what Bob wills.
 Were Bob's will permissibly substituted by the will of another person who makes the opposite choice, our intuition with regard to the permissibility of the action would reverse.
 In other words, even if someone else is in a position to affect Bob's life by exercising their will, if anything, their will counts less than the will of Bob in the justification of Bob-regarding behaviour.
 Although Bob's will is permissibly substituted by that of Saloni, and even though it would be permissible for a person to sacrifice his or her own life for that of another, it is morally wrong of Saloni to superimpose her will on that of Bob.